Aweeeezy/CueLoop/README.md

    beginning at step 3.

 **Pending Fixes**
-* Make the current DJ in the pool and the current song in the queue be at the top of their containers when they become scrollable.
 * When user who wants to play audio locally joins a booth midway through a song, that user's audio tag should begin with a start offset to match that of the booth creator's audio tag. **(I believe the required attribute,